-Prerequisite: Ve216, Ve280, Ve311, and senior standing
+Prerequisite: Ve216, Ve280, Ve311, and senior standing or instructor's permission

 This is the Capstone Design course for ECE major.
-The educational goal of this course is to give each student a deep understanding of how to approach open ended challenges by process, and to learn how to innovate andapply the seemingly fragmented engineering knowledge acquired at JI to the design and manufacturing of real mechanical, mechatronic or electrical/computer systems.
+The educational goal of this course is to give each student a deep understanding of how to approach open ended challenges by process, and to learn how to innovate and apply the seemingly fragmented engineering knowledge acquired at JI to the design and manufacturing of real mechanical, mechatronic or electrical/computer systems.